FDA approval of Roche melanoma drug may come early

 COMBINATION THERAPY

-Roche's Genentech unit, which is developing the cancer drug, declined to comment on price.
+Roche's Genentech unit, which will market the cancer drug in the United States, declined to comment on price.
 The company estimates that around 9,500 of the 70,000 new cases of melanoma expected to be diagnosed in the United States this year will be advanced forms of the skin cancer, with the BRAF mutation found in about half of all melanoma cases.

 The diagnostic test will cost around $150, according to Paul Brown, president of Roche Diagnostics.